 - CT scan

-Wrist sprains are graded according to their severity:
+Wrist sprains are graded from 1 to 3:

 - A brace—A brace may need to be worn to keep the wrist still as it heals.